 Endeca was acquired by Oracle in 2011 for $1.1 billion.
 In the below presentation, Endeca Founder Steve Papa discusses his path to securing the funding that helped make the company a success.
 Steve also shares key lessons learned, such as the significance of macroeconomics and how fundraising efforts start long before you are actually pitching to investors.

-In this video, founder and CEO of Patient Ping, Jay Desai, describes their value proposition and how they are targeting their market.
+In this video, the founder and CEO of Patient Ping, Jay Desai, describes their value proposition and how they are targeting their market.

-This is a case study that truly exemplifies how disruptive open source platforms and co-creation can be in their fields if this is part of your business model.
-This video is presented by none other than Dries Buyraert, the founder of Drupal which is the largest open source project of today.
+This is a case study that truly exemplifies how disruptive open-source platforms and co-creation can be in their fields if this is part of your business model.
+This video is presented by none other than Dries Buyraert, the founder of Drupal which is the largest open-source project of today.

 In many startups, the early phase of development is entirely focused on getting the product offering and value proposition right.
 Everyone works really hard to build the new offering, get customer acceptance and begin to generate revenue.
 Founders focus their hiring on the skills that are needed to accomplish these goals.
 And if they work really hard, and are lucky (luck’s important) they might just make it through this early phase with a team that performs well.
-In these situations, the company’s culture becomes loosely defined by the founder’s personalities.
+In these situations, the company’s culture becomes loosely defined by the founder’s personality.